 Being cheaper both in terms of tuition fees and living expenses, and with an easily obtainable work permit, Canada is an attractive business education location.
 The MBA opens the door to a three-year work permit, and after gaining some work experience in the country a graduate could easily apply for permanent residence and ultimately get Canadian citizenship within 4-6 years of graduation.
 This should not be underestimated.

 And yet, after all is said and done, a decision to study abroad should not be based solely on cold-blooded calculations.
 Canada should not be solely viewed as a cheaper alternative to the US, but as a meaningful destination with its own unique culture, business opportunities, and career paths.
 Canada is a welcoming nation that will test your ambition and reward you for your perseverance.

 This article is original content produced by Advent Group and included in the 2016-2017 annual Access MBA, EMBA and Masters Guide under the title “The Canadian Dream”.
-The digital guide file will soon be available for download.
+An online version of the Guide is available here.